 Assessment by stakeholders

-As part of the process of updating the MAN CSR Strategy 2025+, a focus workshop for external stakeholders was held in April 2018.
-The invitation to the event was extended not only to customers and suppliers but also to representatives from academia (TU Munich) from Munich and NGOs such as Amnesty International and GreenCity e.V.
+As part of the process of updating the MAN CR Strategy 2025+, a focus workshop for external stakeholders was held in April 2018.
+The invitation to the event was extended not only to customers and suppliers but also to representatives from academia (TU Munich), from the City of Munich or NGOs such as Amnesty International and GreenCity e.V.

-The update of the materiality analysis, which began in 2017, will be completed in 2018.
+The update of the materiality analysis was completed in 2018.